 You or your lawyer can call First Nations Court duty counsel to see if you can go to First Nations/Indigenous Court.
 They can tell you how to get your case transferred there.
 They can answer any questions you have about First Nations/Indigenous Court.

 It’s your choice to have your matter heard in First Nations/Indigenous Court.
 Talk to your lawyer or First Nations Court duty counsel about what’s best for you.

 It's a very good idea to get legal advice on or before your day in court.
 Duty counsel can give you free legal advice about:

 Duty counsel can help you if:

-First Nations Court duty counsel is available.
-First Nations Court duty counsel does everything listed above.
-They can also:
+First Nations Court duty counsel can help you.
+They do everything duty counsel does and can also:

-A legal information outreach worker is available to help you at the court in New Westminster.
+A legal information outreach worker can help you at First Nations Court in New Westminster.
 They can give you legal information and refer you to other services.